C*: A Coverage Path Planning Algorithm for Unknown Environments using Rapidly Covering Graphs: Introduction

 This section provides a brief summary of the C$^*$ algorithm.
 C$^*$ provides complete coverage of unknown environments with dynamic sensing and adaptive coverage trajectory generation.
 It produces the desired back-and-forth coverage pattern with \textit{in situ} adaptation to the TSP-optimized coverage of coverage holes that are detected along the path during navigation.
 While most CPP methods are grid-based, C$^*$ is sample-based.
 It is built upon a novel concept of RCG which is incrementally built as the robot discovers the environment.

 Fig.~\ref{fig:CStarOperation} illustrates the C$^*$ operation.
 While traversing towards a waypoint on the coverage trajectory, the robot senses and discovers the environment.
 It then incrementally grows the RCG by progressive sampling in the obstacle-free region detected by onboard sensors (details in Section~\ref{Step1:Sensing}).
 The progressive sampling is done in a systematic manner within the sampling front using the frontier samples that are adjacent to the unknown area or obstacles (details in Section~\ref{Step2:Sampling}).
 Then, the nodes of RCG are formed by these samples and serve as the waypoints for the robot.
 On the other hand, the edges are formed by connecting the nodes and serve as the potential traversal paths for the robot to form the coverage trajectory.
-The RCG forms a compact graphical representation of the observed obstacle-free space (details in Section~\ref{Step3:RCGformation}).
+The RCG forms a minimum sufficient graphical representation of the observed obstacle-free space (details in Section~\ref{Step3:RCGformation}).
 It has a sparse structure built by efficient sampling and pruning strategies, which provides computational and memory-efficient operation and non-myopic waypoint generation.

 To track the coverage progress, the nodes of RCG maintain the state as closed (visited) or open (unvisited).
-The next navigation waypoint of the robot is selected as an unvisited neighboring node on the RCG.
+The next waypoint of the robot is selected as an unvisited neighboring node on the RCG.
 The waypoint is selected in a manner to generate the desired back-and-forth coverage pattern (details in Section~\ref{Step4:waypointgeneration}).
-Once the waypoint is selected, the robot moves towards it, maps the environment and covers the region around the trajectory, and the above process is repeated.
+Once the waypoint is selected, the robot moves towards it, maps the environment, and covers the region around the trajectory.
+The above process is then repeated.